George Wythe: Teacher

 In Richmond, Wythe continued his pursuit of knowledge and even began learning Hebrew from Rabbi Seixas.
 One of Wythe's last pupils, William Munford, called Wythe "one of the most remarkable men I ever knew" and particularly remembered Wythe's scholarly philosophy, "Don't skim it; read deeply, and ponder what you read; they begin to make lawyers now without the 'biginti annorum lucubrationes' (twenty years of reflection) of Lord Coke; they are mere skimmers of the law, and know little else."
-St. George Tucker, his one time student and fellow judge, succeeded Wythe as the college's law professor and published an annotated edition of Blackstone's work before resigning in 1804 to succeed Edmund Pendleton on Virginia's Supreme Court of Appeals.
-In 1920, the college (now a university) established a law school, which it named after Wythe and Marshall.
+St. George Tucker, his one-time student and fellow judge, succeeded Wythe as the college's law professor.
+He published an annotated edition of Blackstone's work before resigning in 1804 to succeed Edmund Pendleton on Virginia's Supreme Court of Appeals.
+In 1920, the college (now a university) established a law school named after Wythe and Marshall.

 Virginia judge

-Although Wythe served as what would now be called a justice of the peace in Elizabeth City County during colonial times, his reputation as the "American Aristides" derived from Wythe's judicial service performed after Virginia became a state, as well as from his scholarship discussed above.
+Although Wythe served as what would now be called a justice of the peace in Elizabeth City County during colonial times, his reputation as the "American Aristides" derived from Wythe's judicial service after Virginia became a state and his scholarship discussed above.
 The oath Wythe drafted for its admiralty judges indicates his judicial philosophy, "You shall swear that ... you will do equal right to all manner of people, great and small, high and low, rich and poor, according to equity and good conscience, and the laws and usages of Virginia, without respect to persons. ...
 And, finally, in all things belonging to your said office, during your continuance therein you shall faithfully, justly and truly, according to the best of your skill and judgment, do equal and impartial justice, without fraud, favor or affection, or partiality."
 Wythe also designed the chancery court seal to illustrate the punishment of the Persian judge Sisamnes, killed and skinned after taking a bribe.

 In 1777, Wythe became one of the three judges on the newly-formed High Court of Chancery.
 Administering equity and developing that branch of the law became his mission for the rest of his life.
 Wythe was elected to serve as a federal judge on the Court of Appeals in Cases of Capture in 1780, but he declined to serve.
-Wythe particularly despised lawyers who protracted litigation at great cost to the parties, though to their own benefit, and even in his last days he regretted the burden delays placed upon those seeking justice from his court.
+Wythe particularly despised lawyers who protracted litigation at great cost to the parties, though to their benefit, and even in his last days, he regretted the burden delays placed upon those seeking justice from his court.
 In the judicial reorganization of 1788, Wythe became sole judge of the Chancery Court of Virginia, refusing to be promoted with Edmund Pendleton to the Supreme Court of Appeals (now known as the Virginia Supreme Court).
-Both men refused offers from President George Washington of judgeships on the new federal courts, although their colleague John Blair accepted an appointment to the United States Supreme Court.
+Both men refused offers from President George Washington of judgeships on the new federal courts.
+However, their colleague John Blair accepted an appointment to the United States Supreme Court.
 In 1802, the legislature created two more territorial Chancery Courts, but Wythe remained in Richmond.